-Acquisition of the target node's host information failed.
+Acquisition of the host information of node which is specified or which shares file system failed.
 Possible causes:

-- The target node is stopped. - sfcfrmd daemon is not running on the target node.

-• A cluster partition error exists.
+- The specified node or nodes sharing the file system is stopped. - · sfcfrmd daemon is not running on the specified node or nodes sharing the file system. - · A cluster partition error exists.